Francis I of France: Marriage and issue

-During his reign, Francis kept two official mistresses at court.
+During his reign, Francis kept two official mistresses at court, and he was the first king to officially give the title of "maîtresse-en-titre" to his favorite mistress.
 The first was Françoise de Foix, Countess of Châteaubriant.
 In 1526, she was replaced by the blonde-haired, cultured Anne de Pisseleu d'Heilly, Duchess of Étampes, who, with the death of Queen Claude two years earlier, wielded far more political power at court than her predecessor had done.
 Another of his earlier mistresses was allegedly Mary Boleyn, mistress of King Henry VIII and sister of Henry's future wife, Anne Boleyn.

-Francis I in films, stage and literature
+With Jacquette de Lanssac he was reputed to have had the following illegitimate child: